Kvoti/redux-rest/README.md

   users: '/api/users/'
 };

-// Then create a Flux instance.
+// Then create an API instance.
 This automatically creates
 // action creators and reducers for each endpoint.
-No boilerplate! const flux = new Flux(myAPI);
+No boilerplate! const api = new API(myAPI);

-// UserApp uses the flux object to fetch the users and create new ones
+// UserApp uses the api object to fetch the users and create new ones
 // using the automatically created action creators. class UserApp extends React.component {

   componentDidMount() {
-    // Request the list of users when this component mounts this.props.dispatch(flux.actionCreators.users.list());
+    // Request the list of users when this component mounts this.props.dispatch(api.actionCreators.users.list());
   }

   render() {